 – 30% individuals in the normal or healthy BMI range were metabolically unhealthy.

 “BMI as a proxy for health has led to nearly 75 million U.S. adults being misclassified as metabolically unhealthy or healthy

-What should be included in a nutritional assessment?
+So what should be included in your nutritional assessment?